opagani/redux-starter/README.md

 # Redux Starter

-App built using [Webpack](https://webpack.github.io/) as a module bundler, [React](http://facebook.github.io/react/) as a view layer and [Redux] as a state cpntainer.
+App built using [Webpack](https://webpack.github.io/) as a module bundler, [React](http://facebook.github.io/react/) as a view layer and [Redux])https://github.com/rackt/redux) as a state cpntainer.

 ## Running it with webpack-dev-server

 This is the preferred way to do development.
-It uses webpack-dev-server and hot reloading
+It uses webpack-dev-server and hot reloading.

 You'll need the latest stable version of [Node.js](http://nodejs.org/) installed first.
 At least you need node v4.2.2.